Sequence learning in Associative Neuronal-Astrocytic Network: Results

 Though the choice of \(\beta\) and \(c_{thresh}\) are arbitrary (provided that \(\tau\) remains a positive real number and \(0<c_{thresh} <1\)), if one makes the simplifying assumption that \(\beta\alpha^{t}\) is normalized to unity, this expression becomes:

 This equation says that for a fixed \(\alpha\), the time to reach the SC-threshold scales logarithmically with the threshold value.
-The biological interpretation of the normalization is that the more the astrocyte processes depends on its own \(Ca^{2+}\) level in the previous timestep (determined by \(\alpha\)), the less it depends on the presynaptic neural activity (determined by \(\beta\)), since normalization implies that \(\beta=ln(\frac{1}{\alpha})\).
+The biological interpretation of the normalization is that the more the astrocyte processes depends on its own \(Ca^{2+}\) level in the previous timestep (determined by \(\alpha\)), the less it depends on the presynaptic neuronal activity (determined by \(\beta\)), since normalization implies that \(\beta=ln(\frac{1}{\alpha})\).

 Having this parameter, we can now examine the dynamics of the network in detail.
-The analysis is simplified by switching to the \(s_i = \pm 1\) neural representation, which is related to the \(s_i = 0,1\) representation by the transformation \(2s_i -1\).
+The analysis is simplified by switching to the \(s_i = \pm 1\) neuronal representation, which is related to the \(s_i = 0,1\) representation by the transformation \(2s_i -1\).

 Imagine that at time \(t = 0\) the network has entered into the attractor for memory \(\xi^{1}\).
 The \(Ca^{2+}\) thresholds have not been hit (i.e. \(SC_{j}(t) = 0\) for all j).Therefore, the total field felt by neuron i is simply: